seonghoony/www/_pages/index.md

 From September 2024, I work at Division of Artificial Intelligence Engineering, Sookmyung Women's University (SMWU), Seoul, Republic of Korea, as an assistant professor.

 # Research goal
 I investigate and address cybersecurity challenges in Internet service applications through a data-driven approach that utilizes machine learning and deep learning methodologies.
-I have experience in analyzing a wide range of valuable datasets obtained from real-world services, including online gaming data, root DNS servers, mobile payment transaction data, and car hacking information.
+I have experience in analyzing a wide range of valuable datasets obtained from real-world services, including massive online game, root DNS servers, mobile payment transaction data, and car hacking activities.

 Recently, my focus has been on in-vehicle anomaly and intrusion detection---a research area that demands urgent attention, given the severe consequences of compromised vehicle systems.
 Specifically, I have developed a standardized intrusion prevention system for connected vehicles that offers practical solutions to both industry professionals and academic researchers.